azekeprofit/azekeprofit.github.io/README.md

 Having been a professional developer for two decades, outside of work i wrote various scripts and tools for my hobbies.
 Having an ability to make a program that can do things to a document/file or to a another webpage is increasingly useful and time-saving.

-## How to install these scripts

-These scripts are mostly meant for personal use.
-They're meant to be installed by just drag-and-dropping downloaded ".user.js" files into "Extensions" panel of Chrome but people reported that Greasemonkey also works for Firefox.

-[More detailed instructions](https://stackapps.com/tags/script/info) on how to install these scripts on StackApps.

 # Language learning
 ## Showing several language subtitles on Youtube
-[Youtube Multi](youtube%20multi.user.js?raw=true) replaces default "CC/Subtitles" button on Youtube with my own that can show multiple language captions on at the same time, provided video has them:
+[Youtube Multi](https://chromewebstore.google.com/detail/youtube-multi-captions/mlkecnkjoepkpihbgdbglelggneafihm) is a Chrome browser extension that replaces "CC/Subtitles" button on Youtube with my own that shows multiple language captions on at the same time (provided video has them):

 ![screenshot of Youtube Multi](youtube%20multi.jpg)

-Here are some of the videos with mutliple subtitles i tested it on:
+Here are some of the videos with multiple subtitles i tested it on:

 * [Past, present and future tenses of "Go" in Kazakh](https://www.youtube.com/watch?v=xRJKt67K4BA) -- has English, Kazakh, Korean (and an auto-generated Russian track but script disables those unless it's the only subtitle available)